 Now we'll get the software that the SBC will need to boot, and write it to flash memory.
 In the example output that follows, the text that you need to enter is highlighted and in bold.
-When the mvme5500 requires commands different from the mvme6100, both will be shown.
+Please note that the mvme5500 does requires a few different commands from the mvme6100.
+To flash an mvme5500 click here.

-· Login to your computer, and run a terminal emulation program.
+• Login to your computer, and run a terminal emulation program.
 If your are logged into a taylored linux node, then you will need special access to the linux box serial port.
 Users with sudo privledge on this particular node will have such access as will users that have ownership of the colsole port on this node.
 To obtain the latter type of access you can send a request to unix-admin@slac.stanford.edu asking to make taylor give the person logged in at the console ownership of the serial port via console.perms(5).